EllipticEllipsis/oot/tutorial/beginning_decomp.md

 ```C
 typedef void (*EnJjActionFunc)(struct EnJj*, GlobalContext*);
 ```
+Put this between `struct EnJj;` and the actor struct in the header file.
 This also gives us another bit of the struct, conveniently plugging the gap at `0x2FC`:
 ```C
 /* 0x02FC */ EnJjActionFunc actionFunc;
 ```